Unit 11.4B · Term 4

 Data Protection Laws

 Many countries have laws governing data protection.
 The EU's GDPR (General Data Protection Regulation) and Kazakhstan's Law on Personal Data regulate how organizations collect, store, and use personal data.
-Key principles include: purpose limitation, data minimization, accuracy, and storage limitation.
+Key principles include lawfulness, fairness and transparency, purpose limitation, data minimisation, accuracy, storage limitation, integrity and confidentiality, and accountability.

 Worked Examples